matteo-esposito/hugosite/content/authors/admin/_index.md

 Welcome!

-My name is Matteo (as you can tell from the site headers) and I'm a masters student at the Montreal Institute of Learning Algorithms at the University of Montreal.
+My name is Matteo and I'm a masters student at the Montreal Institute of Learning Algorithms at the University of Montreal.
 My professional experience is mainly in the insurance industry, where I worked in actuarial and data science focused teams during my co-op internships as part of my bachelors.

 I love running and cycling (see my Strava above), all things tech and am a passionate python programmer always looking to sharpen my skills.